 Gershoff says children who are physically disciplined at school likely are affected in similar ways.

-“There’s nothing to make me think that wouldn’t hold for corporal punishment in schools,” she says.
+“There’s nothing to make me think that wouldn’t hold for corporal punishment in schools,” she tells The Journalist’s Resource.
 “In fact, I think it might be more problematic in schools because of the lack of a strong relationship in the schools between the children and the person who’s doing the paddling.”

 Other research by Gershoff offers insights into the types of misbehavior that lead to corporal punishment.
 She found that public school principals, teachers and other staff members have used physical punishment for a range of offenses, including tardiness, disrespecting teachers, running in the hallways and receiving bad grades.